Israeli war crimes: War of Attrition

 On 12 February 1970, Israeli Air Force aircraft launched an airstrike on the Abu Zaabal metal factory in Qalyubia Governorate, near Cairo.
 The factory, owned by the Private Company for Metal Industries, employed approximately 1,300 workers at the time.
 The attack involved the use of rockets, delayed-action bombs, and napalm, resulting in the deaths between 70 and 80 workers and injuring 69 others.
-According to Israel, they claimed that the factory was being used for military purposes, while Egypt maintained that it was a civilian industrial site.
+Israel claimed that the factory was being used for military purposes, while Egypt maintained that it was a civilian industrial site.
 The bombing was widely condemned internationally, with many viewing it as a deliberate attack on a civilian target.

 On 8 April 1970, four F-4 Phantoms of the Israeli Air Force bombed a primary school in the village of Bahr El-Baqar, located in the Province of Sharqia.
 The attack killed 46 children and injured at least another 50, many of whom suffered permanent disabilities.
 The school was also completely destroyed.
 Israel claimed the bombing was an accident, alleging the school was mistaken for a military installation, while Egypt and international observers widely condemned the attack as a war crime, pointing to the deliberate targeting of a civilian school.